 How can I use GOKb data?

 You can use the data in GOKb to enhance an existing dataset, power a local service, or simply for reference and research.
 You can browse the data using GOKb’s web interface or query it through the API.
-We are working on a SPARQL endpoint that will make the data available as linked data as well.

 Do I need permission to use GOKb?